-Our first Woman, Empowered is Elisabetta Colabianchi, founder of non-profit organization, Kurandza, and passionate advocate for women's empowerment and self-esteem.
+Meet Elisabetta Colabianchi, founder of non-profit organization, Kurandza, and passionate advocate for women's empowerment and self-esteem.
 Elisabetta has dedicated her life and career to helping girls and women all over the world step into their leadership.
-Read our interview with Elisabetta below as she details the inspiration behind her non-profit, what she's learned by being of service (in short, a lot!), and how she incorporates self-care into her full life.
+Read our interview with Elisabetta below as she details the inspiration behind the non-profit she started with her best friend, what she's learned by being of service (in short, a lot!), and how she incorporates self-care into her full life.

-How does giving, or being of service, play a role in your life?
+How does giving and being of service, play a role in your life?

 I’ve always loved volunteering and being of service, ever since I was little.
 During college, I volunteered at a couple different orphanages in Tijuana, and then after college, I moved to Mozambique to volunteer for three years with the Peace Corps.
 What I’ve learned is that giving and being of service can be something that I incorporate into every part of my life—from being generous with my time, money, and kindness, to basing my career on making a difference!

 What inspired you to serve the girls and women of Mozambique?